jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

     @dev _metadata.useDataSourceForPay Whether or not the data source should be used when processing a payment.
     @dev _metadata.useDataSourceForRedeem Whether or not the data source should be used when processing a redemption.
     @dev _metadata.dataSource A contract that exposes data that can be used within pay and redeem transactions.
 Must adhere to IJBFundingCycleDataSource.
-  @param _overflowAllowances The amount, in wei (18 decimals), of ETH that a project can use from its own overflow on-demand.
+  @param _overflowAllowances An array contraining amounts, in wei (18 decimals), that a project can use from its own overflow on-demand for each payment terminal.
-  @param _payoutSplits Any payout splits to set.
+  @param _payoutSplits An array of payout splits to set.
-  @param _reservedTokenSplits Any reserved token splits to set.
+  @param _reservedTokenSplits An array of reserved token splits to set.
+  @param _terminal A payment terminal to add for the project.

   @return projectId The ID of the project.
 */